kotznayet/katos/README.md

 ## Katos (WIP)
-Wanted a lightweight and cool os* for your RPi 5 (or any arm64 sbc)...
+Wanted a lightweight and cool os* for your RPi 5 (or any arm64 sbc) or a proxmox lxc (Even more WIP)...
 You may have found it.

 > It needs:
 >+ 5.5 GB storage